ibm-cloud-docs/dl/attaching_connection.md

 Follow these steps to connect networks owned by different accounts:

-1. Click the Direct Link name in the table to show its details, then click **Add Connection +** in the Virtual Connections section.
+1. Click the Direct Link name in the table to show its details, then click **Add connection +** in the "Virtual connections" section.
-2. On the "Add connections" page, select to **Request connection to a network within another account**.
+2. On the "Add connection" page, select to **Request connection to a network within another account**.
 3. Type the VPC CRN of the cross-account network.
 Then, enter the name of the network connection and click **Add**.

-   The network connection displays in the gateway account with **Pending Approval** status.
+   The network connection displays in the gateway account with **Pending approval** status.
 3. The network owner's account displays the gateway in **view only** mode.
 Click the gateway name and **Accept** the network connection request from the network owner's account.
 4. After accepting the network request, the status of the virtual connection changes to **Ready**.

 The gateway account owner, or the network account owner, can delete the virtual connection.
 If the network owner deletes the virtual connection, the gateway owner will see the connection status as **Detached**.
 The gateway owner can delete the detached virtual connection from the gateway.
 {:note}